michelesr/thesis/src/ci-cd.md

 ### Pushing the Gasista Felice repository

-After the registration and sign in, will be added a repository for Gasista Felice named `gasistafelice`.
-After the creation, the local repository needs to be pushed on the Gogs server using git:
+After the registration and sign in, a repository for Gasista Felice named `gasistafelice` has to be created.
+After the creation, the local repository can be pushed on the Gogs server using git:

+    $ cd path/to/gasistafelice/
     $ git remote add gogs http://localhost:3000/mike/gasistafelice.git

     $ git push gogs master